SriharshaShesham/SJAPI/README.md

 With the unavailability of the chart webpart in SharePoint 2013, it has become a challenge to implement a dashboard.
 SSJSS is integrated with an open source JQPlot library(not in total, but limited to Bar and Pie charts), which makes it easier to implement the customizable charts on your pages.

 ###3.
 Webpart Tabs
 When you want to display multiple lists information on a single page, Webpart Tabs is your best option.
 With webpart tabs you will be able to structure your data by tabs.
-All you have to do is add any number of webparts on your page, and initialize SSJSS webpart function in anywhere on the page.
+All you have to do is add any number of webparts on your page, and initialize SSJSS webpart function anywhere on the page.

 ###4.
 Tabs for Infopath